Small retailer accessing working capital through embedded finance platform on a tablet

 Quick Answer

-As of July 2025, embedded finance working capital solutions let small retailers access funding directly inside the platforms they already use — point-of-sale systems, e-commerce dashboards, and inventory tools.
+Embedded finance working capital solutions let small retailers access funding directly inside the platforms they already use, point-of-sale systems, e-commerce dashboards, and inventory tools.
 Approval decisions often arrive in minutes, and the global embedded finance market is projected to exceed $7 trillion in transaction value by 2026, with small business lending among the fastest-growing segments.

 What Exactly Is Embedded Finance Working Capital?